- Sweetened Beverage Taxes: Economic Benefits and Costs According to Household Income

 - Centering Equity in Sugary Drink Policy: Tax Design and Policy Research Recommendations

 ECONOMIC BENEFITS AND COSTS ACCORDING TO HOUSEHOLD INCOME

 A new study from University of Washington, led by HFA Executive Director Jim Krieger and University of Washington Associate Professor Jesse Jones-Smith is the first to use real-world tax data to describe the economic equity aspects of sweetened beverage taxes (SBTs).
 The study looked at taxes paid and benefits received from programs supported with tax revenues by people with lower and higher incomes in three cities with taxes.
 Not surprisingly, it found that people with lower incomes paid a larger proportion of their household income on SBTs compared to those with higher incomes, although the proportion of their incomes were quite small, ranging from 0.06% to 0.5% across the three cities.
 The annual per person dollar amount paid in taxes was also small ($5.50- $31) and did not differ by income level.
 Notably, the study found the net tax effect was to redistribute dollars from higher to lower income households.
 The dollar amount of tax revenues funding programs targeted towards people with lower incomes is greater than the amount they pay in taxes.
 This suggests a SBT is a progressive, equitable public policy when tax revenues are intentionally invested in communities with lower incomes.
-Read the study here.
+Read the published study here or the brief summarizing the results here.

 DRAFTING SWEETENED BEVERAGE TAX LEGISLATION